 In addition to this report by the competent organization, the company Fellowes conducted a study in which it concluded that 14% of Spanish workers do not comply with the GDPR (a figure slightly lower than the European average that is 18 %).
 In addition, 13% have not received any kind of informative note about changes related to data protection.

-The importance of the clauses of the obligatory reading
+The importance of mandatory reading clauses

 After verifying that there is still a way to go to comply with the GDPR, it is important to highlight the importance of companies using solutions that comply with the current legislation in terms of data protection.
 As we have seen previously, breaking this regulation implies economic sanctions, which, in some cases, can be very large.